microsoft/cobalt/docs/3_NEW_TEMPLATE.md

 ## Conclusion

-As both the CITs and the Cobalt Modules that they are composed of continue to grow and become more robust, we welcome your contributions.
+As both the CITs and the Cobalt Modules that they are composed of continue to grow and become more robust, we welcome your contributions. *[A Link to contribution guidelines](pending)*

 ### **Recommended Next Step:** *[Testing Cobalt Templates](./4_TEMPLATE_TESTING.md).*